Among the following equations, select which one can be directly s... | Channels for Pearson+

 1. Equations & Inequalities The Square Root Property

-Among the following equations, select which one can be directly solved by using the square root property and work out the value(s) of x.
+Among the following equations, select which one can be directly solved by using the quadratic formula and work out the value(s) of x.

 1. 4x2 - 23x - 35 = 0